The Map is Not the Territory

 “The greatest obstacle to discovery is not ignorance.
 It is the illusion of knowledge.” - Daniel J. Boorstin

 A map leaves almost everything out.
 That is the point.
 The streets on it are real, but the map is not the city.
-A map that showed every detail would be as large and as confusing as the city itself, and just as useless.
+A map that showed every detail would be as large and as confusing as the city itself, and therefore no use at all.
 So it simplifies, and we use it, and it works.

 We run on maps all day.
 A roadmap, an org chart, a dashboard, a plan, an idea of who the customer is.
 Each one is a simplified version of something larger and messier.
 They are useful because they leave things out.
 The problem starts when we forget they are simplifications and treat them as the real thing.